Sky's the Limit STEM camp participants walking through a prairie and climbing over large rocks

 When will the camp be held?

-The six-week camp was held for 1–4 p.m.
-Fridays during June and July 2023.
-The dates were:
+The five-week camp will be held 1–4 p.m. on Fridays during June and July 2024.
+The dates will be:

 What types of activities will students participate in?